C-Achard/Pipeline-mesoSPIM/Pipeline/docs/pipeline.md

 ### Populating automatic tables

-The tables *BrainRegistration*, *BrainRegistrationResults*, *BrainRegistrationResults.BrainregROI*, *BrainRegistrationResults.ContinuousRegion* and *Inference* inherit the aforementionned upstream tables and are populated automatically when the **```.populate```** method is called.
+The tables *BrainRegistration*, *BrainRegistrationResults*, *BrainRegistrationResults.BrainregROI*, *BrainRegistrationResults.ContinuousRegion*, *Inference*, *Analysis* and *Report* inherit the aforementionned upstream tables and are populated automatically when the **```.populate```** method is called.
 They represent the last steps of the pipeline.
 The order in which these tables are sequentially populated should be respected:

 ```
 test_brainreg = spim.BrainRegistration()